EmanuelPutura/EmanuelPutura/README.md

 ### 👋 About me
 My name is Emanuel-Vasile Puțura and I am an enthusiastic Computer Science student, looking for opportunities to learn and work.
 I'm from Romania, currently studying at Babeș-Bolyai University in Cluj-Napoca.
-Other passions I have, besides those related to Computer Science, include reading both fiction and philosophy books, playing the guitar, cryptocurrencies and blockchain technology and financial markets in general.
+Other passions I have, besides those related to Computer Science, include learning about cryptocurrencies and financial markets in general, reading and playing the guitar.

 ## &#x1f4c8; GitHub Stats
 <a href="https://github.com/EmanuelPutura/EmanuelPutura">